Ryan Routh: Pre-trial

-After appearing in federal court for a hearing on December 11, Routh's legal team announced they were considering giving Routh an insanity defense.
-Public defenders claimed Routh had met with mental health experts and jail mental health professionals at least twice, who all called him "delusional."
-Prosecutors also confirmed that Routh had written up to 40 letters to national news outlets to try to convince them he was innocent.
-The letters were intercepted before being received.
-Routh's attorneys requested for the trial to be delayed until December 2025.
-Cannon granted the request in part, setting a new trial date of September 8, 2025.
+After a December 11 hearing, Routh's legal team announced they were considering an insanity defense.
+Public defenders claimed Routh had met with mental health experts at least twice, who all rated him "delusional".
+Prosecutors confirmed that Routh had sent up to 40 letters to national news outlets to try to convince them he was innocent.
+The letters were intercepted before they were received.
+Routh's attorneys requested a trial delay until December 2025.
+Cannon granted the request in part, setting a trial date of September 8, 2025.

-On December 13, 2024, Routh wrote a two-page letter offering to be a hostage in the Gaza war, stating that he was "willing to surrender in Gaza to restart the peace conversation."
-Routh would also compare himself to the character George Bailey from the 1946 Frank Capra film It's a Wonderful Life, stating that he and Bailey were both "hoping for any support and value in honor, dignity, altruism, and sacrifice left in the world."
-Routh also expressed positive feelings toward pro-Palestinian university students.
-Routh would also criticize Trump in the letter, stating he had "no moral compass."
-The letter was confirmed to be written by Routh through his name, prison ID number and return address at the prison.
-Routh's daughter, Sara Ellen Routh, wrote her signature in the letter.
+On December 13, 2024, Routh wrote a two-page letter offering to become a hostage in the Gaza war, stating that he was "willing to surrender in Gaza to restart the peace conversation".
+Routh compared himself to the character George Bailey from It's a Wonderful Life.
+Routh expressed positive feelings toward pro-Palestinian university students.
+He criticized Trump for a lack of morality.
+Routh's daughter, Sara, signed the letter.

-On February 20, 2025, Routh's defense team inspected the Trump golf course during a visit arranged by the Justice Department.
-After this visit they inspected evidence from the case such as the rifle, which the Justice Department had transported to an FBI field office in Florida.
+On February 20, 2025, Routh's defense team inspected the Trump golf course.
+After this visit, they inspected the evidence.
 Following a court filing on March 3, defense attorney Militello requested for the rifle to be tested.
-Upon being questioned by Judge Cannon, Militello responded with; "The rifle is old, and we want our expert to determine if it's operable, if it's accurate, and what kind of distance it can reach."
-Investigators did not conduct any testing of the rifle the day of the assassination attempt because no shots were fired at the scene.
+Under questioning by Cannon, Militello responded, "The rifle is old, and we want our expert to determine if it's operable, if it's accurate, and what kind of distance it can reach."
+Investigators did not test the rifle the day of the arrest because no shots were fired at the scene.
 Judge Cannon then promised a ruling on testing the weapon.

 On April 7, Routh filed an amended motion to dismiss two of the charges against him, which was "possession of a firearm by a felon" and "possession of a firearm with an obliterated serial number".
-In the filing, Routh argued that the gun violations are unconstitutional and a violation of the Second Amendment because the amendment does not regulate the ownership of guns by felons or serial numbers.
-The motion was rejected by the court two days later on April 9.
-On the same day, Tommy McGee was interviewed by law enforcement.
+In the filing, Routh argued that the gun violations were unconstitutional and a violation of the Second Amendment because the amendment does not regulate the ownership of guns by felons or serial numbers.
+The motion was rejected.
+Routh's defense claimed Tommy McGee was pressured by law enforcement agencies to identify Routh.